petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 Lastly, set environment variables in the Jenkins service's to point to your new repository:

-1. Log in to the DXP Cloud Console and navigate to your Jenkins service in the `infra` environment.
+1. Log in to the Liferay Cloud Console and navigate to your Jenkins service in the `infra` environment.

 1. Navigate to the _Environment Variables_ tab.